On Dec. 20, history was made when the NBA announced its first-ever NBA India Games 2019.

 Victor Oladipo era.....

-In the All-Star Victor Oladipo's time in Indiana, the Pacers have gone 77-49 (at the time of writing), far beyond anybody's expectations, especially after the Paul George trade.
+During Victor Oladipo's two seasons in Indiana, the Pacers have gone 96-68 (.585), far beyond anybody's expectations, especially after the Paul George trade.
 In fact, Oladipo led the team to a Game 7 against LeBron James and the Cleveland Cavaliers in Round 1 of the 2018 Playoffs.

-Since his arrival to Indiana, Oladipo seems to have completely transformed himself and it's spurring the team to get better and better.
+Since his arrival in Indiana, Oladipo seems to have completely transformed himself and it's spurring the team to get better and better.